Page Viewer

 Students are asked to submit an abstract of their research project before being accepted to participate.
 If their research project is accepted to the Student Research Forum, participants will be asked to create a digital poster and a 3-5 minute video narrative that will be uploaded to the Student Research Forum website for judging.

 Submissions are made online using the The Chicago School Student Research Forum Application.
 Click HERE to access the application.
-Students must apply to be a part of this year's Student Research Forum by Friday, May 10.
+Students must apply to be a part of this year's Student Research Forum by TBD.

 All submissions must include: